Pliny the Younger: Manuscripts

-The first – incomplete – edition of Pliny's Epistles was published in Italy in 1471.
+The first edition of Pliny's Epistles was published in Italy in 1471.
 Sometime between 1495 and 1500 Giovanni Giocondo discovered a manuscript in Paris of Pliny's tenth book of letters, containing his correspondence with Trajan, and published it in Paris, dedicating the work to Louis XII.
 The first complete edition was produced by the press of Aldus Manutius in 1508.
 (See Editio princeps for details.)

 Villas, farms and estates

 Being wealthy, Pliny owned many villas and wrote in detail about his villa near Ostia, at Laurentum, Italy.
-Others were the one in Lake Como named "Tragedy" because of its location high on a hill, and, on the shore of the lake, "Comedy," so called because it was sited low down, referencing the practice of actors in comedy wearing flat shoes, while those in tragedy wore high-heeled buskins.
+Others included one near Lake Como named "Tragedy" because of its location high on a hill, and, another, "Comedy," on the shores of the lake, so called because it was sited low down, referencing the practice of actors in comedy wearing flat shoes, while those in tragedy wore high-heeled buskins.

 Pliny's main estate in Italy and the one he loved best was his Villa "in Tuscis" near San Giustino, Umbria, under the passes of Bocca Trabaria and Bocca Serriola, where wood was harvested for Roman ships and sent to Rome via the Tiber.

-According to G. E. M. de Ste.
-Croix, as a response to "declining returns from his north Italian farms", Pliny begins to contemplate switching the administration of his estate to a sharecropping system called colonia partiaria.
+As a response to "declining returns from his north Italian farms", Pliny may have contemplated switching the administration of his estate to a sharecropping system called colonia partiaria.
 Under the sharecropping system, Pliny's slaves would act as overseers.
-Ste.
-Croix speculated this may have been an intermediary period before serfdom fully replaces slavery in later centuries.